The screen shots and web page tests in this article reflect our old site design through October 2015.

 4. Update Your Nameservers

 You will be asked to update your name servers and point them to CloudFlare’s nameservers.
-Various registrars have different ways to update the nameserver and CloudFlare did a relatively good job of showing you how to do it here.
+Various registrars have different ways to update the nameserver so check their documentation for the exact steps.

 It can take up to 48 hours for the new information to be updated on the CloudFlare servers.
 Once the propagation is done, CloudFlare will notify you via email.